17. Hearing with your eyes:

 "When an Ear Witness Decides the Case", by Natalie Angier, from June 22, 2009:

 Although Germans generally understand and speak English very well, most of their TV shows and movies are dubbed from the original language into German.
 You certainly have experience watching an English language movie or TV show dubbed into Mandarin, and feeling the mismatch between lip movements and the sounds you're hearing, not to mention bad translations.
 (Bad lip synchronization of actors trying to mouth the lines of a recording in their own language can be irritating in a similar way.)
 Some of you may choose to switch to subtitles and listen to the English, if your TV allows you to do so.
-Here's a short scene from the US sitcom "Married with Children" dubbed into German.
+Here's a short scene from the TV series "Marriage Year One" dubbed into German.
 How much do you feel the mismatch between sound and lip movements in this clip?

-Finally, for your amusement, we conclude with a short video (don't miss this!!!) that's making the rounds on the Internet.
-Another corollary of the McGurk effect is that we can make anybody appear to be saying or singing anything we want them to, if we match the words with carefully selected bits from video footage.
+Finally, for your amusement, we conclude with a short video (don't miss this!!!) that made the rounds on the Internet some years ago.
+Another corollary of the McGurk effect is that we can make anybody appear to be saying íV or singing íV anything we want them to, if we match the words with carefully selected bits from video footage.
 How convincing do you find this?

 Next: Seeing with your ears: Peter Meijer's vOICe I